www-codeblock-io/Sovereign/README.md

 3. Make a note of both your MAC and IP address then follow the instructions in this [Link](https://bitcoin.org/en/full-node#network-configuration)

 ### Edit Bitcoin core config file.
 Run:
 Once Bitcoin core is fully synced you will be greeted with a welcome screen asking if you would like to ```Create a new wallet```.
-We won't actually use the bitcoin-core wallet so we will ignore this prompt and proceed to edit the bitcoin.config file.
+We need to edit the config file first so ignore this prompt and open Bitcoin Core config file.

 1. From the Bitcoin Core GUI click on ```Settings```, ```Options```, then ```Open Configuration File```.